What is an Apple Developer Certificate?

 Development Certificate

 Used to build and test apps on registered devices.
-Requires UDID registration.
-This is what CertDrop issues — an individual development certificate registered to your UDID.
+Requires UDID registration — apps signed with it can only run on the specific devices listed in the provisioning profile.
+This is what CertDrop issues: an individual development certificate registered to your UDID.

 Distribution Certificate

 Used to submit apps to the App Store or distribute via TestFlight.
+Apps signed for App Store distribution are further re-signed by Apple before delivery.
 Not used for sideloading.

 Enterprise Certificate

-Issued under Apple’s Developer Enterprise Program ($299/year) for organisations distributing internal apps.
-Does not require UDID registration.
-Frequently abused for mass sideloading — Apple aggressively revokes enterprise certificates used for this purpose.
+Issued under Apple's Developer Enterprise Program ($299/year) for organisations distributing internal apps.
+Does not require UDID registration, so apps can be installed on any device.
+Frequently abused for mass sideloading, which has led Apple to aggressively revoke enterprise certificates — see our comparison guide for the full picture.

 How CertDrop's Certificates Work